ehrlinger/MaintainingPredictiveMaintenance/PMCareFeeding.md

 This does not mean that we cannot improve on the solutions once implemented.
 One option would be to build and deploy an initial predictive maintenance solution, and continue to collect failure data.
 We can not hope to deploy a perfect solution that captures all failures.
 Instead, we assume that the model has captured the most likely failure modes, and by collecting more data, we can add an additional model to capture the next level of failures.
 Each subsequent model would be additive in nature, and ranking of failures can be combined to further reduce the failure rate.

 An alternative strategy would be to deploy the model on one population of devices, and continue to collect data an a separate population.
-In fact, sometimes serving the model to one population of devices is staightforward as companies may have different types of maintenance contracts with different end customers - one set of customers may continue with a no-maintenance contract plan where failure data would still be able to be collected.
-A new model could be tested on the combined population to verify the new model would have captured failures predicted by the original model.
-If the level of prediction is acceptable within some measure, the business could decide to replace the original model.
+In fact, sometimes serving the model to one population of devices is straight forward as companies may have different types of maintenance contracts with different end customers operating the same or similar devices - one set of customers may continue with a no-maintenance contract plan where failure data could still be able to be collected.
+A new model could then be tested on the combined population to verify the captured failures predicted by the original model.
+If the level of prediction is acceptable within some measure, the business could then decide to replace the original model.

-Alternatively, some companies have internal lab testing environments, and collect data for predictive maintenance solutions through stress testing of the equipment over time in their labs.
-Of course, it is often difficult to replicate the real world effects so this data often needs to be supplemented.
+It could also be possible to add a _test-to-failure_ protocol to either verify model predictions, or to extend service life beyond a preventative service life time frame.
+This would incur the additional expense of bench test operations which could easily out pace any financial advantage of a machine learning maintenance strategy.
+This trade off would have to be quantitatively determined based on business criteria and operating expenses.

 # Conclusion

 In this age of Artificial intelligence (AI) for everyone, much thought has been given to how to build and deploy machine learning solutions.
 This article details some of the work required both before and after the machine learning solution has been developed.